Skip to main content

 Owners should always consider safety, health, and the possible fear others may experience in the presence of animals.

-Knox College does not tolerate discrimination or harassment that is based upon an individual’s actual or perceived status (sex, gender, race, color, age, creed, national or ethnic origin, physical or mental disability, veteran status, pregnancy status, religion, or sexual orientation, or other protected status).
-Allegations of discrimination, harassment, and bias are addressed by the Investigation and Resolution Procedures for Allegations of Discrimination and Harassment other than Sex-Based Discrimination and Harassment, Including Bias Incidents.
+• Knox College does not tolerate discrimination or harassment that is based upon an individual’s actual or perceived status (sex, gender, race, color, age, creed, national or ethnic origin, physical or mental disability, veteran status, pregnancy status, religion, or sexual orientation, or other protected status).
+Learn more about our policies and procedures.

 Any College employee, student, vendor, visitor or other third party who seeks to operate a UAS on or above College property (interior or exterior) or at a College-sponsored event (both indoors and outdoors) must obtain advance approval from the College’s Department of Campus Safety.
 Any operation that is not approved in advance is prohibited.
 For the purpose of this policy, a UAS means an unmanned aircraft and all of the associated support equipment necessary to operate the unmanned aircraft.